 From the establishment of Nansha as an Economic and Technological Development Zone in 1993, its development trajectory has not been a simple linear process.
-There have been uncertainties to its positioning and unexpected adjustments in its planning.
-However, with its increasingly interdependencies to Guangzhou’s core city both spatially and functionally, as well as its recent multi-level governance arrangements, it is emerging as an edge urban area helping to deliver the polycentric structure of Guangzhou city region.
-What is more, both spatial and functional linkages have been established, or are being established, between Nansha and its surrounding cities or regions, making Nansha a significant growth pole within the wider PRD or the GBA.
+There have been uncertainties with regard to its positioning and unexpected adjustments in its planning.
+However, with its increasing interdependencies with Guangzhou’s core city, both spatially and functionally, as well as its recent multi-level governance arrangements, it is emerging as an edge urban area helping to deliver the polycentric structure of Guangzhou city region.
+What is more, both spatial and functional linkages have been established, or are being established, between Nansha and its surrounding cities or regions, making it a significant growth pole within the wider PRD or the GBA.
 Undoubtedly, many challenges have been experienced during its transformation process.
 These mainly arise from conflicts between municipal and local governance arrangements, the transformation of its economic structure and the inadequate level of general service provision.
 A number of aspects require more attention, including better planning for more efficient land use, the need to improve inter and intra transportation links, and an urgent need for the construction of social infrastructure.

 The emergence of edge cities or polycentric cities or regions worldwide has attracted the attention of many researchers.
 However, scholars tend to look at them separately, and little research has explored them as part of an integrated whole.
 Thus, few studies have examined the formation of edge cities in conjunction with promoting polycentricity.
-The same is true within the Chinese context, where there is little insight into how edge urban areas have been planned by strategic plan makers as a means to promote polycentricity.
-The experience of Nansha helps gain a better understanding a new mode of polycentric practice featuring the active promotion by the state of edge urban areas.
-This creates a different narrative typically associated with US or Europe edge cities where they are often organically, or spontaneously, initiated by the actions of private developers (Bontje and Burdack, 2005) and formed during the suburbanisation process to support new polycentric structures.
-In China, edge urban areas have increasingly been deliberately planned as part of a polycentric development strategy for mega city regions, in which the state, through land ownership and interventionist policies support and provides edge urban areas with an initial impetus and constant drives the dynamics in a very clear and direct way.
-Nansha was a product of planning, which was managed and developed mainly within the complex dynamics of national, municipal and local governance.
-The establishment of NETDZ, by the state marks, the start of Nansha’s development process.
-Recent studies have also noted other typical cases on the mutation of ETDZs into edge urban areas in China (Miao and Hall, 2014; Miao et al., 2019).
-The follow-up actions, including national strategic roles for Nansha, namely a State-level New Area and a FTZ, are all designations granted to it by the state in an attempt to ensure it fulfils national priorities.
-These national strategic roles have empowered Nansha’s local government, helping it to gain some decentralised power, indeed often exercising the same powers as the ‘higher’ level Guangzhou Municipal Government.
-Therefore, we suggest that the role of the state in its many guises is leading to the emergence of Chinese edge urban areas and thus contributing to the realisation of a more polycentric regional development pattern.
+The same is true within the Chinese context, where there is little insight into how edge urban areas have been planned by strategic planners as a means to promote polycentricity.
+The experience of Nansha helps gain a better understanding of a new mode of polycentric practice featuring the active promotion by the state of edge urban areas.
+This creates a different narrative from the one typically associated with US or Europe edge cities, which are often organically or spontaneously initiated by the actions of private developers (Bontje and Burdack, 2005) and formed during the suburbanization process to support new polycentric structures.
+In China, edge urban areas have increasingly been deliberately planned as part of a polycentric development strategy for mega city regions, in which the state, through land ownership and interventionist policies, supports edge urban areas, provides them with an initial impetus and constantly drives their dynamics in a very clear and direct way.
+Nansha is a product of planning that was managed and developed mainly within the complex dynamics of national, municipal and local governance.
+The establishment of NETDZ by the state marks the start of Nansha’s development process.
+Recent studies have also noted other typical cases of the mutation of ETDZs into edge urban areas in China (Miao and Hall, 2014; Miao et al., 2019).
+The follow-up actions, including the award of national strategic roles to Nansha as a State-level New Area and an FTZ, are all attempts by the state to ensure it fulfils national priorities.
+These national strategic roles have empowered Nansha’s local government, helping it to gain some decentralized power, indeed often enabling it to exercise the same powers as the ‘higher- level’ Guangzhou Municipal Government.
+Therefore, we suggest that the role of the state in its many guises is leading to the emergence of Chinese edge urban areas and thus contributing to the realization of a more polycentric regional development pattern.